theonion/ansible-roles/README.md

 # America's Finest Ansible Roles

 This repo is an attempt to make some reusable, well tested ansible roles.
-These roles include:
+These roles will include:

  - [x] uwsgi
  - [ ] uwsgi-python-app